MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/help-users.md

 #### To protect an email message using Outlook 2013 and Exchange Online

-1. Within Outlook, create a new mail message addressed to a recipient within your organization.
+1. Within Outlook, create a mail message addressed to a recipient within your organization.

 2. From the **OPTIONS** tab,  click **Permission**, and then select an option.
 For example: **Do Not Forward**, **&lt;Company Name&gt; - Confidential** or **&lt;Company Name&gt; - Confidential View Only**.